18 Kitchen Gift Ideas Under $100

 - Silicone Stretch Lids – I love this recent purchase and thought you might too for stretchable coverings for just about all food containers.

 - Spoon Rest – I picked up several beautiful spoon rests from a pottery business in Gruene, Texas and have also seen some beautifully crafted designs at my local farmers’ market.
-There are so many different styles of spoon rests, but every kitchen benefits from a few to help as you create delicious, nutrient-dense meals.

 - Cloth Napkins – Even paper napkins and towels can have toxins, so what about a cute set of everyday cloth napkins?